-But boosting e-commerce sites with SEO doesn’t’t have to be dark and dirty.
+But boosting e-commerce sites with link building and SEO doesn’t’t have to be dark and dirty.
 By getting up to speed on web psychology, designers can create interfaces that are persuasive without being unethical.

 What does psychology have to do with web design?

 You might be wondering why you need to understand psychology to be a good designer.
 Basically, psychology is the foundation of persuasive design.
 In fact, according to conversion optimization expert Jeremy Smith, “in my conversion optimization universe, psychology trumps technique.”